Carleton-Autonomous-Mail-Robot/WebServices-Client/README.md

 # WebServices-Client

-A web client which negotiates with a server.
+A web client which facilitates confidential communications with a server.
-All communications are encrypted.
+All communications are encrypted, client doesn't care what the payload of the message is.
-Communications are in JSON over HTTP
+The payload is passed to another system which handles it.
+This client server pair, is meant to be general and inserted into any enviroment.

 ## Requirements: